sequenceiq/cloudbreak-shell/README.md

     * context - Shows some context
     * credential certificate - get Azure certificate
     * credential create --AZURE - Create a new AZURE credential
-    * credential create --AZURE_RM - Create a new AZURE_RM credential
     * credential create --EC2 - Create a new EC2 credential
     * credential create --GCP - Create a new Gcp credential
     * credential create --OPENSTACK - Create a new OPENSTACK credential